JustinWoodring/justinwoodring-site/content/research/QATT&CK Poster.md

 infrastructure, enabling a more comprehensive understanding of adversarial behavior in this domain.

-Poster entitled "QATT&CK Threat-Intelligence For Understanding the Hybridization of Utility-Scale Quantum Computers Based on ATT&CK" presented at Q-NET SYMPOSIUM 2025.
+Poster presented at Q-NET SYMPOSIUM 2025.